grpc/test-infra/dashboard/cmd/postgres_replicator/README.md

   dbPass: ${PG_PASS}
   dbName: ${PG_DATABASE}

-# Tables to tranfer from BigQuery to PostgreSQL
+# Tables to transfer from BigQuery to PostgreSQL
 transfer:
   datasets:
   - name: datasetExampleName1
     tables:
     - name: tableExample1
       dateField: timeCreated
     - name: tableExample2
       dateField: timeCreated
     - name: datasetExampleName2
       tables:
       - name: tableExample3
         dateField: timeCreated
 ```

 `BQ_PROJECT_ID`: The GCP project ID where the BigQuery instance resides.
 This is
 available on the homepage of every GCP project, in the "Project info" card.
-`PG_USER`: A user of the PostgreSQL database.
+`PG_USER`: A user of the PostgreSQL database. `PG_PASS`: The password associated
-`PG_PASS`: The password associated with the above user.
-This can be specified as
+with the above user.
+This can be specified as an environment variable and will
-an environment variable and will override the configuration file if set.
+override the configuration file if set. `PG_DATABASE`: The replication
-`PG_DATABASE`: The replication destination database.
+destination database.

 The transfer section of the configuration file details which tables to replicate
 from BigQuery.
 To replicate streaming data efficiently, this tool requires that